A Preston County native, Billy brings a love of storytelling and Appalachia to his position as ACLU-WV communications director.

 Growing up in Appalachia can be tough, but growing up LGBTQ+ in Appalachia can be its own kind of tough.
 That’s why Billy is proudest of his work with the Appalachian Queer Youth Summit.
 The summit is a summer-camp setting where young LGBTQ+ West Virginians come together and learn about organizing and influencing policy.
 Most importantly, they get to be themselves in a safe environment while enjoying the outdoors.

 Before ACLU-WV, Billy was the communications and outreach manager at Fairness West Virginia, a statewide LGBTQ+ civil rights organization.
-Before that, he handled communications for the West Virginia Conservation Agency, a division of state government responsible for protecting the state’s water and soil resources.
+Before that, he handled communications for the West Virginia Conservation Agency.

 He is a 2007 graduate of West Virginia University's Perley Isaac Reed School of Journalism.
-Outside of work, Billy enjoys science-fiction and horror podcasts, kayaking, and visiting national parks.
-He lives in Charleston with his husband and their pets.
+Outside of work, Billy enjoys sci-fi podcasts, kayaking, and visiting national parks.
+He lives in Charleston with his husband and their animals.